 Fall weather was of average temperatures, adequate rain in September, much less in October and none in November.
 Some snow arrived in December but at the end of the year there was only a 2 inch average snow depth on the ground.

-Each day during the Garden Season, Eloise would commute to the garden from her quarters in South Minneapolis.
+Each day during the Garden Season, Eloise commuted to the garden from her quarters in South Minneapolis.
 In her annual report to the Board of Park Commissioners she added a few thoughts about the Garden enlargement and some of the issues that irritated her:

 Note 1.
-The complete article can be found in Martha Hellander’s book The Wild Gardener.
+The complete article is found here.

 Note 2.
 Published July 16, 1911, Minneapolis Sunday Tribune